-This super easy red potato salad with dill recipe is refreshing and delicious with delightfully fresh herbs and flavors.
+This simple red potato salad recipe is creamy yet light and refreshing with delightfully fresh herbs and flavors.

 I LOVE a good potato salad.
 You know, the delicious homemade kind that just makes you think of childhood and picnics.
 Not too bland, not too vinegar-y, just right.

-For this version of red potato salad, I wanted to see if I could keep the creaminess intact but also lighten things up a little by replacing some of the mayonnaise with olive oil.
-Then, to achieve maximum flavor awesomeness I added fresh herbs like dill in addition to some Dijon mustard in the dressing.
-So delicious, and I'll never go back to the all-mayo version!
+With this red potato salad, I wanted to see if I could keep the creaminess intact but also lighten things up a little by replacing some of the mayonnaise with olive oil.
+Then, to achieve maximum flavor I added fresh herbs like dill in addition to some Dijon mustard in the dressing.
+It's so delicious that I'll never go back to the all-mayo version!

-For this red potato salad, the ingredients are simple and also flexible.
+The ingredients for this red potato salad are simple and also flexible.
 If you don't have one of the fresh herbs on hand or want to use the dried herb version, no worries!
-Or, substitute finely chopped shallots or onion for the scallions.
-It'll all still be delicious.
+You can also substitute finely chopped shallots or onion for the scallions; it'll all still be delicious.

-Pro tip: To add some extra protein to this side dish you can also add up to 4 hard-boiled eggs to this salad (see instructions below on how to make hard-boiled eggs.)
+Pro tip: To add some extra protein to this side dish you can also add up to four hard-boiled eggs to this salad (see instructions below on how to make hard-boiled eggs.)

-For the potatoes, first wash them off using a colander (quick and easy), chop into bite-size pieces and place them in a large pot.
+For the potatoes, first wash them off using a colander, chop into bite-size pieces and place them in a large pot.
 Then, add enough cold water to the pot to just cover them and sprinkle some sea salt over everything for extra flavor.

-Tip: You can either leave the skins on or peel the potatoes in this recipe.
+Pro tip: You can either leave the skin on or peel the potatoes in this recipe.
 I prefer to leave them on for extra texture, nutrients and fiber.

 Once they're ready, just drain in the colander and set aside to cool.